last update:| contact

 An updated report comment will be visible immediately on the corresponding HC report.
 You may need to enforce page refresh with CTRL+R.

-Note that report news will not immediately be visible on the Paranal ('PL') mirror site, but have to wait for replication (after max.
-15 minutes).
+Note that report news will not immediately be visible on the Paranal ('PL') mirror site, but have to wait for replication (up to 15 minutes).

-Data Quality links.
-With the same look and feel as on the calChecker, this panel displays links to the pages with complete information about the data quality (links products).
-Find more information about the data quality links in the calChecker help.
+'Raw CAL displays' and 'Product quality' links.
+With the same look and feel as on the calChecker, this panel displays links to the pages with a) screenshots of raw CALIB files (links raw), and b) complete information about the data quality (links products).
+Find more information about the data quality links in the calChecker .

-There are also links to the raw data reports and the nightlogs for the last 7 days.
-The nightlog links are labelled NR for the old nightlog database, and NLT for the new nightlog tool.
+There are also links to the raw data reports (report) and the nightlogs for the last 7 days (NLT).
 The nightlog section requires a password for login.
-The new nightlogs are linked to the User Portal and the NLT database.

 Quick-look navigation, history, tutorial, contact.
 The HC plots have a link labelled scores&comments... .
 It has as counterpart on the QUICK-LOOK version: HC plot.
 By using these links, you switch forth and back between the full version with graphics, and the score version for quick-look.